Conflict of Interest - 309.6

 Maintenance of Records

-All conflict disclosures and records of actions taken by UALR with respect to each conflict shall be maintained for at least three (3) years from the date the disclosure form is filed or the date of any document resolving the conflict, whichever is later.
-The file will be maintained in the UALR Department of Human Resources.
+All conflict disclosures and records of actions taken by UALR with respect to each conflict shall be forwarded by the vice chancellors to the Office of Human Resources to be maintained there for at least three (3) years from the date the disclosure form is filed or the date of any document resolving the conflict, whichever is later.
+Such records may be subject to disclosure under the Arkansas Freedom of Information Act.

 Custodian: Office of Finance and Administration